verrazzano/docs/content/en/docs/monitoring/thanos.md

 Create the secret for object storage configuration.

-**NOTE**: Use the `objstore.yml` filename to match the key name in the secret.
+The following example uses the filename `objstore.yml`.
+Using the `objstore.yml` filename helps you to generate the right key when creating the bucket secret.
+The Store Gateway requires the secret key `objstore.yml` to fetch the bucket credentials.

 {{< clipboard >}}
 <div class="highlight">

 ```
+$ kubectl create namespace verrazzano-monitoring
-k create secret generic -n verrazzano-monitoring objstore-config --from-file objstore.yml
+$ kubectl create secret generic -n verrazzano-monitoring objstore-config --from-file objstore.yml
 ```

 </div>